I'm A Celebrity 2018: The star-studded rumoured line up looks amazing

 This year is going to be a goodun'

-It might only be spring, but that doesn’t mean we’re not already thinking about, talking about and dreaming about the next series of I’m A Celebrity Get Me Out Of Here.
+It might seem like ages away at the moment, but that doesn’t mean we’re not already thinking about, talking about and dreaming about I’m A Celebrity 2018.

-It’s since been thought that Declan Donnelly will host alone, after good pal Stephen Mulhern hinted Ant won’t be ready to return to our screens this year.

-As well as speculation over who’ll be fronting the latest series, there’s also been a load of whisperings about which celebs are going to be brave enough to swap their luxurious lifestyles for a life of rice and beans in the I’m A Celeb Jungle.
+Last year’s show became the most watched programme on ITV thanks to our favourite Geordie duo Ant McPartlin and Declan Donnelly reuniting following Ant’s rehab stint.

+And with the INCRED news that Ant is all set to front the telly show again after another tough year, we’re even more excited than ever.

+But who’s going to be joining the line up?
+Well, with the likes of Georgia Toffolo and Boris Johnson‘s dad Stanley staying in Croc Creek last year, the producers are going to have a hard time matching it – but we reckon they’re definitely up for the challenge.

-So, let’s take a look at who could find themselves chowing down on a kangaroos willy very soon…
+So, let’s see who could find themselves chowing down on some kangaroos willy in just a few short months…

 After splitting from her Love Island boyfriend Chris Hughes at the start of the year, Liv could be ready to take on a brand new challenge.
 And by that, we mean learn to clean the dunny and wash in a waterfall…